usdot-jpo-ode/wzdx/spec-content/objects/RoadEventCoreDetails.md

 # RoadEventCoreDetails Object
-The `RoadEventCoreDetails` object represents the core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events, such as work zones (see [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md)) and detours (see [DetourRoadEvent](/spec-content/objects/DetourRoadEvent.md)).
+The `RoadEventCoreDetails` object represents the core details of an event occurring on a roadway (i.e. a "road event") that is shared by all types of road events, such as work zones (see [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md)) and detours (see [DetourRoadEvent](/spec-content/objects/DetourRoadEvent.md)).
 The `RoadEventCoreDetails` cannot exist directly in a data feed and on it's own does not represent a road event.
 It is used as the value of `core_details` property on every specific type of road event, each which is represented by its own object.

 ## Properties
 Name | Type | Description | Conformance | Notes